jafingerhut/p4-namespaces/examples/01/README.md

 all of these prefixes by searching for those names or diff'ing the p4prog1/demo1.p4 and p4prog2/demo1.p4 programs.

-I do not expect that many P4 developers will _want_ to write code using this style, but it is a choice available to them.
+I expect that most P4 developers will prefer the `#include` approach for names defined in the core namespace, and the namespace of whatever architecture they write their programs for, so that they do not need to write so many prefixes in their code.
+However, the choice will be up to their preferences.
+They could make an independent choice of how to import each namespace they use.

 # What happens when you compile p4prog1/demo1.p4 ?